jwilkins88/flem-tool/README.md

 ```
 ⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛
-⬛ ⚪ ⚫ ⚪ ⚫ ⚪ ⚫ ⚪ ⚫ ⚪ ⬛
+⬛ ⚪ ⚫ ⚪ ⚫ ⚪ ⚫ ⚪ ⚫ ⚪ ⬛  DASHED
 ⬛ ⚫ ⚫ ⚫ ⚫ ⚫ ⚫ ⚫ ⚫ ⚫ ⬛
-⬛ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⬛
+⬛ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⚪ ⬛  SOLID
 ⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛
 ```

 #### Clock Module

 This is a simple clock module that shows the current system time.
 Why use a module when you have a clock on your computer?
 Because it's dope.
 There's no other reason you need.
-Optionally, displays an indicator showing how many the progression of seconds until the next minute (think of it like a seconds hand, but with far less precision and slightly whacky timing).
+Optionally, displays an indicator showing the progression of seconds until the next minute (think of it like a seconds hand, but with far less precision).
 The seconds indicator blinks, giving another indicator of seconds passing.
 One full cycle of blinks (blink on, blink off) represents 2 seconds.
 I might add support for custom timezones.

 **Module Type**: ClockModule